JavanHuang/ContactsApp/README.md

 * Clicking on any contact, will redirect the user to the Screen2 as shown in screen2.png [DONE]

 * At Screen2, the user will be able to edit the contact’s information.
 First Name and Last Name are required fields, while Email and Phone are optional fields.
+[DONE]

 * Screen 2 should be scrollable and clicking “next” in the keyboard, must bring the user to the next input field.
+[DONE]

 * Clicking on the Save button, will update the list at Screen1.
+[DONE]

 * A pull to refresh at Screen 1 will force the App to refresh the list according to the information retrieved from data.json.
+[DONE]

 * The search and + button must be there, but the functionality can be omitted.
+[DONE]

 * You can use any required dependency to finish up the task, but it must be kept to minimal usage.
 Using lesser dependency will be an added advantage as well.
+[DONE]

 Additional information: Color code: #ff8c00